ksabine/chromie/README.md

 ### Chromie Time Keeper Application

 ### time-keeper
-Containerized web API with a singular, root endpoint (`http://localhost/`) that will return the current UTC datetime in ISO format
+Containerized web API with a singular, root endpoint (`http://localhost/`) that will return the current UTC datetime in ISO format in JSON

+Example: `{"datetime_utc":"2020-06-01T15:49:26.364353"}`

 OpenAPI / Swagger spec available at http://localhost/docs